 Procedure and Instructions

 This aspect covers how the system actually works.
 This can be made up of both automated and manual components, compiling data from internal sources (like information directly entered by employees) and external sources (like data from customer billing records).
+Some employees might have full access to the system, while others can only get to certain areas.

 This refers to all of the information that is compiled and processed by an AIS.

 In order to store information, an accounting information system must employ a reliable database structure.
 It will need to use reliable input and output methods so make sure no relevant data slips through the cracks.
+Most companies have very strong policy surrounding their private data, and this is no exception.

 Keeping all of a company’s transactional data in one place allows for a full and accurate picture of financial health.